Call for Poster Abstracts Submission Site

-The Annual Conference Program Planning Subcommittee invites you to submit oral presentations and poster abstracts for the Society's 2021 Annual Conference to be held March 11-14, 2021.
+The Annual Conference Program Planning Subcommittee invites you to submit abstracts for poster presentation at PALTC22, the Society's Annual Conference to be held March 10-13, 2022 in Baltimore, MD.

 Submissions should be based on the learning objectives and areas of interest noted below and include current trends and best practices in post-acute and long-term care (PALTC).
 Of special interest is emerging clinical information, research, innovative ideas and solutions to problems, emerging concepts in management and medical direction, and updates on approaches to regulatory compliance.